 The National Maritime Heritage Grants Program provides funding for education and preservation projects designed to preserve historic maritime resources and to increase public awareness and appreciation for the maritime heritage of the United States.
 The grant is funded through a percentage of the proceeds from the sale or scrapping of obsolete vessels of the National Defense Reserve Fleet.
 All grants awarded must be matched on a 1-to-1 basis with non-federal assets.

-Proposals for the next round of grants will be accepted in 2021.
+Proposals for the next round of grants will be accepted in winter/spring 2022.

 History of the Grants Program